Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

 SGA can express all queries that can be specified by SGQ (Section \ref{sec:query-system}).
-In this section, we describe a set of rules that can be applied to convert a SGQ query to a SGA expression.
+This section provides an algorithm for the conversion.

-Given a SGQ $Q(S, \mathcal{W}^{\mathcal{T}})$ and the label-based logical partitioning (Definition \ref{def:logical-partitioning}) of its input streaming graph $S = \bigcup_{l \in \Sigma}(S_l)$, Algorithm \textbf{\ref{alg:sga-generator}} produces the canonical SGA expression.
-In brief, Algorithm \textbf{\ref{alg:sga-generator}} processes the predicates of a given SGQ and generates the corresponding SGA expression in a bottom-up manner: each EDB $l$ corresponds to a \textsf{WSCAN} over an input streaming graph $S^I_l$, each application of transitive closure corresponds to a \textsf{PATH}, each IDB $d$ corresponds to a \textsf{UNION} or \textsf{PATTERN} based on the body of the corresponding rule.
+Given a SGQ $Q(S, \mathcal{W}_{\mathcal{T}})$ over a streaming graph and a time-based sliding window definition, Algorithm \textbf{\ref{alg:sga-generator}} produces the canonical SGA expression.
+The algorithm processes the predicates of a given SGQ and generates the corresponding SGA expression in a bottom-up manner: each EDB $l$ corresponds to a WSCAN over an input streaming graph $S^I_l$, each application of transitive closure corresponds to a PATH, each IDB $d$ corresponds to a UNION or PATTERN based on the body of the corresponding rule.